CenturyLinkCloud/PublicKB/Blueprints/deploy-microsoft-sql-server-using-blueprint.md

 * It is not possible at the current time to install SQL to a drive other than C:\ via Blueprint.
 Customers can modify the SQL database, tempdb, log locations post install to other volumes using SQL tools
 * The fee's for Microsoft SQL server will be applied automatically to the customers invoice when using the public Blueprint.
 These fee's are available in the [Pricing Catalog](//www.ctl.io/pricing).
 If you are unsure what these fee's are please contact your account manager.
-* Licensing fee's are adjusted based on number of vCPU allocated to a virtual machine.
+* Licensing fee's are adjusted based on number of vCPU allocated to a virtual machine with a minimum of 4 vCPU license fees incurred.
 Customers billing will be modified as vCPU configurations change.
 * Customers can **add features** to an existing SQL instance by running the Blueprint multiple times on the same server and only selecting the additional features required.
 * Customers can **add new** SQL instances by running the Blueprint multiple times on the same server.
 * The Blueprint does not allow for version mobility.
 Customers who want to change the edition deployed must create a new server and SQL instance with the version desired and migrate their data.